OsiriX-Foundation/karnak-documentation/content/userguide/monitoring.en.md

 ![monitoring browsing](/userguide/monitoring_browsing.png)

-It is possible to go through the different pages of the list of transfers by using the navigation bar.
+Use the navigation bar at the bottom of the view to browse through the pages of the transfer log.

 ### 3. Refresh

 ![monitoring refresh](/userguide/monitoring_refresh.png)

-By clicking on the refresh button, the list of transfers is updated with last transfers.
+Click the refresh button to update the list with the most recent transfers.

 ### 4. Export

 ![monitoring export settings](/userguide/monitoring_export_settings.png)

-Export settings allow to customize the csv before exporting it.
-It is possible to change the csv delimiter and the quote character of the file.
+You can export the transfer log to a CSV file.
+The export function respects the currently active filters, so only the transfers displayed (or matching the criteria) will be included in the file.

+Before exporting, you can customize the CSV format:
+*   **Delimiter**: Select the character used to separate fields.
+*   **Quote character**: Select the character used to enclose fields.

 ![monitoring export button](/userguide/monitoring_export_button.png)

-Once customized, the export is launched by clicking on the export button.
+Once customized, click the export button to generate and download the CSV file.

 ![monitoring export csv](/userguide/monitoring_export_csv.png)

-Export will use the filters selected in the monitoring view and export only transfers matching the filters' criteria.